eulenfunk/firmware/README.md

 ## Development

-You van check the right modules with
+You can check the right modules with

     tests/validate_site.sh